algolia/wordpress-algolia-sync/README.md

 1. Extract the archive in a folder named `algolia` in the `wp-content/plugins` directory of your WordPress instance
 2. Enable the plugin from your admin Plugins page
 3. Add 2 constants to your wp-config.php file: `ALGOLIA_APPLICATION_ID` & `ALGOLIA_ADMIN_API_KEY`
+4. Add 1 constant to determine the environment prefix for your indices: `ALGOLIA_PREFIX`

 ## What is already provided